AndresBo/Fridge_app/README.md

 ## Fridge apps allows:
-- listing current food with quantity
+- Listing current food with quantity: Lists rows of food with quantity.
-- entering new foods
-- removing foods
+- Entering new foods: asks name of new food and its quantity.
-- updating food quantity
+- Removing foods: asks name of food and removes that food item with corresponding quantity
--
+- Updating food quantity: asks name of food and new quantity.
+Updates quantity.

 Link to [repository](https://github.com/AndresBo/Fridge_app)